<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/63e4a4fadc8844198b6edb0e/66b29c3b-a18d-4bca-93cc-144a894fb12d/Shunta-Kimura_07-552.jpg</image:loc>

-<image:title>Works - Aftermath: and then~ Earthquakes in Turkey and Syria in 2023~</image:title>
+<image:title>Works - Aftermath of earthquakes in Turkey and Syria in 2023</image:title>

 <image:caption>A Classroom is collapsing.</image:caption>